The Scottish International Storytelling Festival 2020 launches in Edinburgh

 You can find out more about the SISF 2020 programme over on their dedicated website, and find out how you can help support the Festival and its performers.

-The Scottish International Storytelling Festival takes place in Edinburgh as one of the most celebrated and admired storytelling events in the world, and the largest of its kind – both from a programming and participation perspective - encompassing a wealth of cultures, traditions and styles.
+The Scottish International Storytelling Festival is one of the most celebrated and admired storytelling events in the world, and the largest of its kind – both from a programming and participation perspective - encompassing a wealth of cultures, traditions and styles.
 A world of stories within the Festival City of Edinburgh.